Andre-Codes/bereans_blog/_posts/2025-12-05-the-theocratic-kingdom-introduction.md

 Yet he stresses that such future revival of this doctrine will not be driven by philosophical depth, scholarly novelty, or theological fashion, but by Scripture itself:

+{% capture pq %}
-<div class="peters-quote"> “Such a future estimation is not based on literary or theological merits… but solely upon a strict adhesion to and firm belief in the Infallible Word of God, under the guidance of a legitimate rule of interpretation.” </div>
+"Such a future estimation is not based on literary or theological merits… but solely upon a strict adhesion to and firm belief in the Infallible Word of God, under the guidance of a legitimate rule of interpretation."
+{% endcapture %}
+{% include peters-quote.html content=pq %}

 <span class="kingdom-gold">In other words, the Kingdom doctrine will matter most not when people want theory, abstraction, or intellectual comfort—but when they need concrete truth.</span>